stoic-cat/stoic-cat.github.io/docs/personal-knowledge-management/private-notetaking-app.md

 ## Joplin

 Evernote alternative.
 Does not actually store as markdown format.
-Need to use import/export feature for markdown files.
+Stores data in a database and need to use import/export feature for markdown files.
 Default backup format is JEX format (Joplin Export file).
 Editing in external editor is a pain.
 Does not come with dark mode by default.
 A couple of minus points but so far nothing too much of a deal breaker to make it a pass for me.
 Biggest pain would be to customize/specify location of notebook(s) so that it can be synced with Syncthing.
 Has android app.

 ## Obsidian